-This method comes at the risk, that instead of predicting the position of the front the network may end up detecting a systematic displacement of the front within the range of the $\frac{k \times k}{(2k+1) \times (2k+1)}$ grid.
-We believe this could happen for two possible reasons.
-The: (i) the label bias exhibits a systematic displacement itself., and (ii) k is chosen too large.
-The first case is actually a problem In the first case the error lies within the labels themselves and it is generally questionable whether or not these labels are suitable for training at all.
-The second case may lead to a problem, where each prediction is within vicinity of an actual front, even though the prediction is far off.
-As a result we chose k=7 parameter k controls at which distance from the labeled front the detection may still be considered correct.
+This method comes at the risk, that instead of predicting the position of the front the network may end up detecting a systematic displacement of the front within the range of the $(2k+1) \times (2k+1)$ grid.
+We believe this could happen for two possible reasons: (i) the label bias exhibits a systematic displacement itself, and (ii) k is chosen too large.
+In the first case the error lies within the labels and it is generally questionable whether or not these labels are suitable for training at all.
+The parameter k controls at which distance from the labeled front the detection may still be considered correct.
 With increasing k the incentive to place the detection close to the provided label reduces, diminishing the spatial accuracy of the predictions.
 Therefore we have chosen k=3, allowing each vertex to displace itself up to 3 pixel in each direction, limiting the scope of movement to a sensible range.